Coordination layer

 Core capabilities

-Multi-layer coordination for frontline, supervisory, and command-level response
+Multi-layer coordination support for frontline, supervisory, and command-level response

-External coordination support beyond the facility when continuity must be maintained
+External coordination support where continuity needs to be maintained

 Situation-aware routing presented publicly as doctrine rather than rule logic